SkyeActsOut/5895-Pit/Readme.md

 ### Production Notes
 1. This is (currently) entirely a front-end application, so a web-server such [http-server](https://www.npmjs.com/package/http-server) or [Apache2](https://httpd.apache.org/) is required to run.
 2. `Config.JSON` is required to run.
 Example config.JSON [here](https://github.com/SkyMocha/5895-Pit/blob/main/ex_config.json).
+3. In `Config.JSON` a TBA Key is required.
+You can get yours [here](https://www.thebluealliance.com/apidocs).

 ### File Structure
 ```